-In special cases - offsetting[41] must be considered to limit, and progressively Offsetting to address anthropogenic reverse, the unacceptable effects of anthropogenic eutrophication through eutrophication counterbalancing the effects of anthropogenic eutrophication on water elsewhere resources, that remain after every effort has been made to avoid and prevent, minimise and then remediate the causes/ effects, through avoiding and preventing, minimising and then remediating such causes/ effects, elsewhere.
-Offsetting includes the process of quantifying causes/ effects in order to draw comparisons with potential offsets and to ensure that a net gain of allocatable water quality[3] is achieved.
+In special cases - offsetting [46] must be considered to limit, and progressively reverse the unacceptable effects of anthropogenic eutrophication through counterbalancing the effects of anthropogenic eutrophication on water resources that remain after every effort has been made to avoid and prevent, minimise and then remediate the causes/ effects, through avoiding and preventing, minimising and then remediating such causes/ effects, elsewhere.
+Offsetting includes the process of quantifying causes/ effects in order to draw comparisons with potential offsets and to ensure that a net gain of allocatable water quality is achieved.
 The responsible authority must keep a publicly accessible register of all offsets to facilitate compliance monitoring.
-The water quality allocation plan constitute a key tool for the implementation of nutrient-loading off-sets in South Africa.
-The umbrella Environmental Offset Policy [DEFF, 2018] requires the DWS to compile and publish specific sector offset guidelines for wetlands and water quality to enable the rolling out of offsetting for eutrophication management.
+The water quality allocation plan constitutes a key tool for the implementation of nutrient-loading off-sets in South Africa38.
+The umbrella Environmental Offset Policy [DEFF, 2018] requires the DWS to compile and publish specific sector offset policies for wetlands and water quality to enable the rolling out of offsetting for eutrophication management.